lynnfaraday/aresmush.com/fs3/fs3-3/choosing-fs3.md

 Non-magical fantasy/medieval settings work pretty well.
 There aren't as many attack options, but FS3 Third Edition fixes many of the issues that made FS3 a poor fit for fantasy.

 FS3 is not designed for superhero/supernatural/magical games.
 It simply has no concept of "powers" or "spells", and the rating system is not designed to accommodate superhuman abilities.
+There is a detailed analysis of why the mechanics don't scale well to beyond-human abilities in [Scaling FS3](https://aresmush.wordpress.com/2019/07/18/scaling-in-fs3/).

 # Lightly-Coded